fwenzel/fredericiana/site/_posts/2012-11-27-upshot-osx-screenshot-sharing-with-dropbox.md

 ---------------------
 The first version seems to work great for me.
 However, I am sure there are bugs or more or less obvious things missing.

-My most attentive users may also have noticed that this first version does not yet actually support *your own domain name*.
+My most attentive readers may also have noticed that this first version does not yet actually support *your own domain name*.
 The code exists, but I will need to write a blog post about it, so I am waiting to call it version 1.0 until that's done!

 If you want to give it a shot, I suggest you install it, try to break it, peruse the code and shudder at my PyObjC skills -- and then **please contribute issues and pull requests** to the [UpShot github project][github].